top of page

 We express our appreciation to Antoine Guerrier de Dumast, past president of La Renaissance Française, at whose initiative the Delegation in the United States was founded.

-The American Delegation consists of members across the United States of America.
-Our members are from all parts of the country, and each bring a unique story to the table when it comes to their relationship with the French culture.
-Some members are native speakers, others are educators, and some are lifelong students; but we all have one thing in common: we love the French culture.
+The American Delegation consists of board members from across the United States of America.
+Our patrons are from all parts of the country, and each bring a unique story to the table when it comes to their relationship with the French culture.

 More About La Renaissance Française